GriaineigisO/Griaineigis-s-Language-Generator/notes.md

 54. eon of, unspecified long time of
 55. day of

-nouns that may take several classifiers, sometimes with a change in meaning?

 - Once classifiers are finished.
 Add the third isolating grammatical number system: sg-plural.
 The plural may have a variety of etymologies.
 Do not add any more numbers systems, the classifier system allows for general numbers as well as simply using numbers with nouns.
   - Etymologies for the plural: all, children, people, third person plural, three.